BystryPL/Bystry.cfg/README.md

 With Modus Operandi Spawn Script / Spawn Timer.

-Copy all files to your legacy/etpro directory - for legacy mod delete all b_ CVARs from bystry.cfg!!!
+Copy all files to your legacy/etpro directory - for legacy mod delete all b_ CVARs from bystry.cfg.

 Spawn points are selected by: arrows.